 - This posture relaxes the whole body and mind.
 It is a posture that rejuvenates and hence used as restorative practice after an active Asana session.

-- The regular practice activates heart and neck Chakras.
-Hence in aids in Kundalini activation.
+- Regular practice activates the heart and neck Chakras.
+Hence, it aids in Kundalini activation.

 - It helps one to gain peace of mind and emotional balance.
 So, it is a good remedy for stress, depression, and anxiety.